 I only ever fly one of the airlines

-If you only ever fly with one of the two airlines, then it would be worth doing all your food shopping in either Tesco if you only fly Virgin or Sainsbury’s if you only fly BA.
-Of course, it doesn’t hurt to register for both loyalty programmes and make the most of the elevated earning at Morrisons while it lasts, in the case that you find yourself picking something up from a shop you don’t usually visit.
+If you only ever fly with one of the two airlines, then it would be worth doing all your food shopping in either Tesco or Morrisons if you only fly Virgin or Sainsbury’s if you only fly BA.
+Of course, you can also register for both loyalty programmes and make the most of the elevated earning at Morrisons while it lasts, in the case that you find yourself picking something up from a shop you don’t usually visit.

 I only shop at one of the supermarkets